 Description: A remote hill loch almost completely surrounded by foresty plantation.

 off to the right after about 1.25 miles.
 This peters out, but you should be able to see the loch below you.

 Description: A big loch with an outflow to the River Snizort allowing access to salmon and sea trout.
 There are also brown trout which can be

-fished from bank or boat.
+fished from bank.

 Notes: Worth the effort to fish this one with the chance of salmon or sea trout, the brown trout are mostly 1/2 pounders but bigger ones can

 Loch Caiplach - NG475311 by permission of the Coghill family.

 Parking: Park by A87m or A863 and walk in.
 Fishes better later in the season.

 Description: Just south of Staffin the loch straddles the A855.
 It is unique in Europe as being the only loch that has apopulation of Artic Char and no

 Parking: Ample parking is available in the car park at the sea end of the loch.